rcantini/rcantini.github.io/content/courses/ds4iot/exam/project.md

     weight: 3
 ---

-The practical part of the exam consists of two steps:
+The practical exam consists of two steps:

 ## Oral exam
-One question for each lecture (available [here](/courses/ds4iot/lectures/lecture1/)).
+One question for each lecture (available [here](/courses/ds4iot/lectures/)).

 ## Discussion of the project
 - Selection of a topic.